Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Resource Allocation Approaches in Business Processes

-Lastly, we analyzed the scope of the solution strategies used in the studies.
-We categorized the approaches which only focus on a narrow scope, such as on finding the best-fitting resource for a specific process task -- \emph{local} optimization approaches.
-Approaches that consider all available task of a process or of an organization and their different level of importance are considered as \emph{global} optimization.
+\paragraph{\fabian{Comparing} \ingo{single vs.\ multi-task} optimization.} Generally, a resource allocation decision is made at a specific time, meaning the currently available information about tasks and resources is then used to create a solution.
+We categorized the approaches that focus on a narrow scope, such as finding the most qualified resource for a specific process task \fabian{as} \emph{single-task} optimization approaches (\fabian{24 studies}).
+Approaches that consider all available tasks of a process or an organization and their different level of importance are considered as \emph{multi-task} optimization (\fabian{37 studies}).

-Resource allocation in general is mostly a NP-hard problem.
-Therefore, a common way to handle these kind of problems is to reduce the complexity as much as possible, while still having a meaningful result.
-Local optimization achieves this by reducing the complexity through limiting the problem to select the best-matching resource for a specific task.
-This might be useful in business processes where resource are not limited or the importance between tasks is balanced.
-Out of the 49 studies, 18 papers chose to develop a solution technique that operates locally as shown in Table~\ref{tab:studies}.
-Even though a local approach reduces the complexity of the problem, most studies further limit their approach by only allowing a 1-to-1 allocation between resources and tasks (with the exception of four papers~\cite{schall2014crowdsourcing,bussler1995policy,van2001optimal,zhao2020human}).
-Another observation is that most of these studies have a process-oriented goal.
-The exception are again four papers, which either had a resource-oriented goal in optimizing worklists~\cite{barba2013user}, or no specific goal~\cite{bussler1995policy,huang2011mining,huang2010adaptive}.
+Resource allocation, in general, is primarily an NP-hard problem.
+Therefore, a common way to handle these problems is to reduce the complexity as much as possible while still \fabian{attaining} meaningful results.
+Single-task optimization achieves this by reducing the complexity by limiting the problem to select the best-matching resource for a specific task.
+This might be useful in business processes where resources are not limited or the importance between tasks is the same.
+Even though a single-task approach reduces the complexity of the problem, most studies further limit their approach by only allowing a 1-to-1 allocation \fabian{of tasks to resources} (except four papers~\citep{liu2013accelerating,schall2014crowdsourcing,bussler1995policy,van2001optimal,zhao2020human}).

-Nevertheless, in reality the most expensive and limited resources are often shared between process tasks to make the allocations as efficient as possible.
-In order to handle resources shared between different business processes, a global optimization method is needed.
-Thus, out the 49 studies, 31 studies support a global optimization approach.
-Despite the higher complexity of global approaches, only 19 papers reduced the complexity by limiting the allocation to a 1-to-1 allocations between resources and tasks.
-In contrast to local optimization, the global approaches support a broad range of optimization goals, they target resource-oriented goals (7 studies) as well as process-oriented goals (9 studies).